rebelsky/csc207c/_handouts/project-setup.md

 ### 2\.2\.
 Add the `csc207-checks.xml` file

 I'd like you to do style checking in your projects.
 (If you don't, your graders will, so you might as well get things right.)
-We'll use the file [`csc207-checks.xml`](../files/csc207-checks.xml).
-Copy that into your project at the top level (the same level as `pom.xml` and `README.md`.
+We'll use the file [`csc207-checks.xml`](../files/csc207-checks.txt).
+Copy that into your project at the top level (the same level as `pom.xml` and `README.md`) and make sure it's named `csc207-checks.xml`.
 Please don't edit that file.

 ### 2\.3\.
 Add a `.gitignore` file